What to do in Paris in the Autumn

 Picnic at the Eiffel Tower.
 This is one of my favorite things to do any time of the year.
 You can grab wine, bread, and cheese from a nearby market or on Rue Cler.
 If you want to see the Eiffel Tower sparkle, grab a spot on the Champ de Mars before sunset.
 The Eiffel Tower sparkles for 5 minutes every hour on the hour.

 Toast with a glass of champagne with friends or a loved one.
 You can also do this solo.
-There will be guaranteed great people-watching.
+Great people-watching is guaranteed.

 What to do When it Rains in Paris

-If it is your first time in Paris, save time for the main attractions and museums.
-But one of the best ways to see the city of Paris in the autumn is on foot.
-Get lost for an afternoon, people watch at a café with a glass of wine or a hot cup of tea or watch the sunrise or sunset on the seine.
+If this is your first time in Paris, save time for the main attractions and museums.
+But one of the best ways to see the city in the autumn is on foot.
+Get lost for an afternoon, people-watch at a café with a glass of wine or a hot cup of tea, or watch the sunrise or sunset on the seine.
+Check out this blog post for ideas on what to do in Paris when it rains.

 Save the museums for rainy days.
 I love the Musée d’Orsay, if you have done that before, then try L’Orangerie for a different experience.